ibm-cloud-docs/cloud-object-storage/libraries/python.md

 ### Using PUT to update metadata
 {: #python-examples-metadata-put}
-**Note:** The `PUT` request overwrites the existing contents of the object so it must first be downloaded and reuploaded with the new metadata
+**Note:** The `PUT` request overwrites the existing contents of the object so it must first be downloaded and re-uploaded with the new metadata.

 ```python
 def update_metadata_put(bucket_name, item_name, key, value):